Open any Door

 -

 Collections are okay!
-In many cases they are not accounted for, unless the automated underwriting system calls for action.
+In many cases they are not accounted for, unless the automated underwriting system calls for it.

-True collection accounts a lender will qualify you with a monthly payment of 5% of the existing balance.
+For a true collection account, a lender will qualify you with a monthly payment of 5.00% of the existing balance.

 Medical collections are not accounted for and will have no bearing on your qualifying.